BIBS Innovation Fund – Round 2

 - Biographical sketches - NIH or NSF style biosketches are required for the PI or co-PIs only.

-- Research proposal – This section should be limited to 3 pages, including figures and tables, and it must include:
+- Research proposal – This section should be limited to 3 pages, including figures and tables, and it must contain:

 - A one page NIH-like Specific Aims, with a very brief background section that supports the rationale and potential impact of the project;